QUADRANT STRATEGIES

 Quadrant will not intentionally disclose or transfer (and will take reasonable steps to prevent the unauthorized or accidental disclosure of) your Personal Data to third parties without a legal basis or as otherwise permitted by law, whether for such third parties’ own marketing purposes or otherwise, except as described in this section.

 We may disclose your Personal Data to third-party service providers engaged by Quadrant to provide services related to the Sites as well as related to Quadrant’s business activities, including in connection with some client services, in the manner agreed upon in our client services agreements and any agreements with you.
 When conducting research, we may share your Personal Data with third-party service providers who perform services and functions on our behalf to support our interactions with you, including, for example, processing recruitment materials, administering surveys, hosting surveys, designing and/or operating the survey’s features, analyzing users’ interactions with a survey, conducting focus groups or interviews, or generally communicating with you.
-Audio recordings of interviews, focus group sessions and other research activities, which may contain Personal Data if you have shared this during the research activity, may be shared with a commercially available transcription service for the purpose of transcribing the information you provided during the research activity.
-Video recordings may be shared with a vendor who provides redaction and/or blurring of faces to remove Personal Data from such recordings.
+Video or audio recordings of interviews, focus group sessions and other research activities, which may contain Personal Data, may be shared with a commercially available transcription service for the purpose of transcribing the information you provided during the research activity.
+Video or audio recordings may also be shared with a vendor who provides redaction and/or blurring of faces to remove Personal Data from such recordings.

 We maintain processes designed to ensure that any processing of Personal Data by third-party service providers is consistent with this Privacy Policy and protects the confidentiality, security and integrity of your Personal Data.
 If we engage a third-party vendor to process your Personal Data, the vendor will be subject to binding contractual obligations to: (i) only process the Personal Data in accordance with our prior written instructions; and (ii) use measures to protect the confidentiality and security of the Personal Data; together with any additional requirements under applicable law.